 with

-Where BWChannel(1) and BWChannel(2) are the BS channel bandwidths of the two respective NR component carriers according to Table 5.3.2-1 and 5.3.2-2 with values in MHz, and the GBChannel(i) is the minimum guard band defined in sub-clause 5.3.3, while 1 and 2 are the subcarrier spacing configurations of the component carriers as defined in TS 38.211.
+Where BWChannel(1) and BWChannel(2) are the BS channel bandwidths of the two respective NR component carriers according to Table 5.3.2-1 and 5.3.2-2 with values in MHz, and the GBChannel(i) is the minimum guard band defined in subclause 5.3.3, while 1 and 2 are the subcarrier spacing configurations of the component carriers as defined in TS 38.211.

 The channel spacing for intra-band contiguous carrier aggregation can be adjusted to any multiple of least common multiple of channel raster and sub-carrier spacing less than the nominal channel spacing to optimize performance in a particular deployment scenario.

+For intra-band non-contiguous carrier aggregation the channel spacing between two NR component carriers in different sub-blocks shall be larger than the nominal channel spacing defined in this subclause.

 5.4.2 Channel raster